cdr-stats/cdr-stats/docs/source/installation/installation-overview.rst

 - switch2bill-common - Common libs reused in different projects
 - django-country-dialcode - Django reusable application to manage Dial code of Countries
 - django-countries - List of world countries
-- django-socketio - A Django app providing the features required to use websockets with Django via Socket.IO

 The requirements are installed into a virtual environement so that the dependencies of the application do not interfere with other applications on the server.
 More information can be found about virtualenv at : http://pypi.python.org/pypi/virtualenv